Authority and Responsibility Principle

 It is obvious that different decisions are made and tasks are assigned to employees in the organization.
 While assigning the required work it is the manager’s duty to give adequate power to subordinates to discharge the work with great ease and efficiency.

 This principle of management describes that the authority should follow with responsibility.
 An employee who exercises authority must assume responsibility and without enough authority, no one can perform the duty.
 Responsibility without authority can not be achieved effectively and efficiently.
 Similarly, authority without responsibility may be abused.

-Thus, the principle of authority and responsibility states that when there is authority there must be responsibility and when there is a responsibility there must be authority and there must be a balance between them in the workplace for smooth functioning.
+Thus, the principle of authority and responsibility states that when there is authority there must be responsibility, and when there is responsibility there must be authority and there must be a balance between them in the workplace for smooth functioning.